 Sage has become a widely used ingredient in our food dishes today but did you know the herb has a long history of being used for its healing properties?

-The scientific name for Sage is Salvia which comes from the Latin word Salveo, “to heal” or “to save”.
+The scientific name for sage is Salvia which comes from the Latin word Salveo, “to heal” or “to save”.

 The Romans regarded sage as a holy herb.
 They used it to clean their teeth and believed it aided memory function.
 The Romans and the Egyptians both used the herb to preserve meat and to help with fertility.

 In the Middle Ages, sage was used as a medicine.
-An old English practise was to eat sage every day in May, which was thought to grant immortality, and fresh sage leaves were said to cure warts, which may be due to its antibacterial properties.
+An old English practice was to eat sage every day in May, which was thought to grant immortality, and fresh sage leaves were said to cure warts, which may be due to their antibacterial properties.
 During this time people would use sage to cover rotting meat, both to help protect themselves and cover the smell, which may be why it is still so commonly used with roasting meat now.

 Myths and Legends of Flowers, Trees and Fruit, Charles.
 M. Skinner